CIRCL/pcapdj/README.md

 ------------

-In an Ubuntu 12.04 Operating system the following packages must be installed.
+In an Ubuntu 16.04 Operating system the following packages must be installed.

-apt-get install libwiretap-dev libpcap-dev libhiredis-dev libglib2.0-dev
+apt-get install libwsutil-dev libwiretap-dev libpcap-dev libhiredis-dev libglib2.0-dev

 Compiling
 ---------